The Yellow Ribbon Program at CUA

-The Catholic University of America is proud to partner with the U.S. Department of Veterans Affairs to offer expanded Yellow Ribbon education benefits to post-9/11 military veterans.
+The Catholic University of America is a proud to partner with the U.S. Department of Veterans Affairs' Yellow Ribbon, delivering Yellow Ribbon education benefits to post-9/11 military veterans since 2009.

-Beginning in the fall of 2012, all undergraduate and graduate programs, including the Columbus School of Law, are Yellow Ribbon participants.
+All undergraduate and graduate programs, including those in The Columbus School of Law participate in the Yellow Ribbon program.

 Facts about the Yellow Ribbon Program at CUA

-- $99,999 per year: The maximum contribution Catholic University is making to support each eligible Yellow Ribbon undergraduate and graduate students in the 2012-2013 school year.
+- Unlimited Matching: The Catholic University will match the Department of Veterans Affairs contribution to support each eligible Yellow Ribbon undergraduate and graduate student during the 2016-2017 school year.

-- Full tuition: With matching funds from the Department of Veterans Affairs, the program covers nearly 100 percent of tuition and fees for most programs.
+- Full tuition: With matching funds from the Department of Veterans Affairs, the program covers nearly 100 percent of tuition and fees for veterans with 100% eligibility.

-- 165 scholarships: A maximum of 50 graduate students 40 undergraduate students scholarships will be available for the 2011-2012 school year.
-In addition, 50 (undergraduate and graduate) scholarships will be in our Metropolitan School of Professional Studies and 25 scholarships available in the Columbus School of Law.
+- 180 scholarships: A maximum of 50 graduate students and 55 undergraduate students scholarships will be available for the 2016-2017 school year.
+In addition, 50 (undergraduate and graduate) scholarships will be in our Metropolitan School of Professional Studies and 25 scholarships in the Columbus School of Law.